 Ultrasound-Guided Breast Biopsy

-Ultrasound-Guided Breast Biopsy is a non-radiation, minimally invasive technique used to gather tissue samples from a breast abnormality discovered during a diagnostic mammogram and/or breast ultrasound.
+Ultrasound-Guided Breast Biopsy is often the simplest, minimally invasive technique used to gather tissue samples from a breast abnormality discovered during a diagnostic mammogram and/or breast ultrasound.
 Sometimes these abnormalities turn out not to be a problem.
 If there is a potential problem, early detection is essential and increases treatment options and the likelihood of successful recovery.

 Your Ultrasound-Guided Breast Biopsy